How to Use RésuméBoost

 2. Your Profile & Résumé Data

 Your Profile page is the control center for everything that persists across all generations.
-The most important thing here is your base résumé — it's the foundation every tailored generation starts from.
+The most important thing here is your base résumé— it's the foundation every boosted generation starts from.
 You can add your résumé data in three different ways.

 How to add your résumé data — 3 ways